spencer-shadley/completed-class/18-pwa/2-thursday-pwa/activities/07-Stu_PWAs/README.md

 - iOS:

-  1. Navigate to [https://secure-bayou-27137.herokuapp.com/](https://secure-bayou-27137.herokuapp.com/) with Safari
+  1. Navigate to [https://secure-bayou-27137.herokuapp.com/](https://secure-bayou-27137.herokuapp.com/) (or find your own PWA to install) with Safari

   1. Tap the Share button in Safari.